-ORTHOPEDIC MASSAGE THERAPY
+ORTHOPEDIC MASSAGE AND MYOFASCIAL BODYWORK

 Patient, safe, highly attuned presence and touch that invites change, resourcing and healing.